goodboyanush/goodboyanush.github.io/blogs/darviz_text_classification.md

 1. Distributional representation of language: Using a big corpus of text documents, distributional learning helps us to learn global deep relationship among the words.
 Just an abstract example - the reason a particular word occured in the fourth line of a document, may be semantically related to the first line.
 2. Word embeddings: Following distributional hypothesis, an word embedding step provides a **fixed-length** representation for every word in our document corpus.
 Further, unique property is that semantically similary words, such as pizza and pasta, will have very similar representations.
 3. Sentence embedddings: Going from words to sentences, it is essential to maintain the syntactic structure and not just the semantic meaning.
-A recurrent neural network uses the word embeddings obtained in the previous step to obtain a **fixed-length** representation for the whole sentence and not just a word;
+A recurrent neural network uses the word embeddings obtained in the previous step to obtain a **fixed-length** representation for the whole sentence and not just a word.

 ## How to implement this algorithm